What is a Layer 0 Blockchain?

 Introduction to Layer 0

-Layer 0 instead consists of the underlying network on top of which a blockchain is built.
-This includes features like protocols, network structure, hardware and validator nodes.
-Layer 0 blockchains allow several layer 1 blockchains to be built on top of them, enabling them to use the same underlying systems and protocols.
+In contrast, Layer 0 serves as the foundational network upon which a blockchain is constructed.
+It includes essential features such as protocols, network architecture, hardware, and validator nodes.
+Layer 0 blockchains enable multiple Layer 1 blockchains to be built on top of them, allowing these blockchains to share the same underlying systems and protocols, improving overall efficiency.

 Mainnet